 Ang Lin is in a coma after a road accident.
 The court has appointed a deputy to manage her affairs because she had not made a Lasting Power of Attorney.
-Ang Lin is to be transferred to a nursing home.
+The doctors have advised that Ang Lin be transferred to a nursing home.
 Home A is near to her relatives' homes.
 Home B is much farther away.
 Both homes offer excellent care and facilities and charge similar rates.